openmethane/openmethane/methodology-website.md

 \
 TROPOMI also cannot make many measurements over water.
-For these reasons only a few percent of the total TROPOMI measurements are available, but this still leaves **XXXX** measurements available over Australia each day.\
+For these reasons only a few percent of the total TROPOMI measurements are available, but this still leaves about 50,000 measurements available over Australia each day.\

 **Detecting Plumes\